Frannyontech/Frannyontech/README.md

 ## I'm an English teacher, Developer, and an Aviation enthusiast!!

-- 🌱 Full Stack developer in a SaaS Company
+- 🌱 QA Automation in the insurance industry
-- 👯 Ruby on Rails and Python
+- 👯 Python and Selenium
-- 👨‍💻 2023 Goals: Learn more about data structures & algorithms, and Java
+- 👨‍💻 2025 Goals: Learn more about the cloud and Linux
-- 🤖 Currently Learning: ReactJs and advanced features of RoR
+- 🤖 Currently Learning: About to finish my Bachelors degree in Computer Engineering
-- ⚡ Fun fact: I love making spotify playlists based on a feeling or a style
+- ⚡ Fun fact: I love making spotify playlists based on a feeling or a style.
+I adore cooking with my husband
 - 🔭 Besides aviation, I love Space and crafting

 ### Connect with me: